martin473/personalSite/content/blog/What Annie Duke and Nate Silver forget about betting.md

+---
-# What Annie Duke and Nate Silver forget about betting
+title: What Annie Duke and Nate Silver forget about betting
+---
 A good bet is quantifiable.
 With poker you mix three different, measurable things together, 1) the chance my hand will improve based on the next card 2) The chance an opponent has a better hand 3) the amount of money I have to pay into the pot to see that bet through.

 I'm no expert on poker but here's a quick scenario.
 Say there's a 25% chance by hand will be a really good on the next card.
 And someone has bet money but it's only 20% of the pot (all the money lying on the table,) then it's a good bet.
 There's a 5% difference, which means if I take this bet every time, about 1 in every 4 times, I'll make 5%.
 Now obviously it's way way way more complex than that, but that is poker odds in a nutshell.